Bad boss? 8 helpful ways to stay professional and ‘manage up’

 #3 — TAKE RESPONSIBILITY

-Consider how you could be contributing to your manager’s behaviour.
+Consider how YOU could be contributing to your manager’s behaviour.
 Are you part of the problem?
 Are you the only one who thinks they’re a bad boss?

 Dealing with a difficult boss can be demotivating but don’t drop your performance.
 Avoid coming in late, missing deadlines or complaining to your colleagues.
 Stay calm and professional under pressure and maintain your performance.